Custom CSS Text Selection Color

 text-wrap: pretty

-is a more advanced approach that takes into account the layout of the text, not just line lengths but also sentence breaks, word placement and punctuation.
+text-wrap: pretty is a more advanced approach that takes into account the layout of the text, not just line lengths but also sentence breaks, word placement and punctuation.
 The goal is to make the text look pretty. text-wrap: pretty is a concept for now and not supported in browsers yet.

 Example usage